JOPATE/UmaVer/README.md

 Yep, and it also gives you a small notification, I might add a way to disable it in the future.

 **Will switching break updates or downloads?**
-No. UmaVer only renames local config folders, so game files should remain untouched.
+No. UmaVer only **renames** local game folders, so game files should remain untouched.

 **Can I use it without BurntToast?**
 Yep, Notifications are optional; everything else works normally. (did not test this tho, so it might not work.. but its meant to install by itself by running the `setup.py`)